What is LTL Freight Shipping?

 Carriers also often provide discounts to shippers and brokers for goods they need to secure specifically for business.
 The carrier negotiates these discounts and may even offer FAK (freight of all kinds) rates to further bring down the total cost of the shipments.
 Freight of all kinds essentially changes the class of the freight.
 For example, microwaves are class 85.
 The carrier may consider moving the microwaves at the freight of all kinds rate with a lower class of 50, thus reducing the overall cost.

 Shippers and carriers should work together to determine the best and fairest price for both parties.
 This often means analyzing freight shipping data and conducting a thorough analysis of the freight.
 This ultimately leads to better negotiations and allows the shipper to save on their shipping costs without sacrificing the quality and care offered by the carrier.

 LTL is ideal for smaller businesses who have freight that cannot be shipped as a parcel and weighs less than 15,000 pounds.
-Less than truckload is also better for those who want to maximize their savings without sacrificing good quality service.
+Less-than-truckload LTL is also better for those who want to maximize their savings without sacrificing good quality service.

 AuptiX is dedicated to changing the LTL industry to better serve small- to medium-sized businesses.
-Unlike competitors, AuptiX provides the lowest shipping rates regardless of the total volume.
-To learn more or get a quote on a LTL freight shipment, please contact us today.
+Unlike competitors, AuptiX provides the lowest shipping LTL freight rates regardless of the total volume.
+To learn more or to get the lowest freight quote on an LTL freight shipment, please contact us today.

 Need a Freight Quote on an LTL Freight Shipment Now?

-Get reliable service, competitive rates, and fantastic customer service.
+Get the best LTL service, competitive LTL rates, and fantastic customer service.